mtiessler/Geographical-Mapping-Visualizatior/UE/Assignment_2/Readme.md

-# React App with Docker and CI/CD
+# Assignment 2: Creating Interactive Visualizations

 This project is a React application that uses **TypeScript**, **SCSS** for styling, and **React Router** for navigation.
-The application has a main menu and four views.
-It supports running locally or using Docker, and includes a CI/CD pipeline for deployment to AWS Amplify and Docker Hub.
+The application includes interactive visualizations such as the **Artist Collaboration Network** and geospatial views.
+It supports running locally or using Docker and includes a CI/CD pipeline for deployment to AWS Amplify and Docker Hub.

 ---